Couples Therapy in Halifax, Nova Scotia

-The initial session involves the couple meeting with the psychologist at our Halifax office to describe the problem, concern, or challenge that brings them to therapy; each person will have a chance to express how they perceive their relationship concerns.
-Following the initial session, the clinician will then meet with each partner for one individual session to further explore the perspectives of each partner.
+The initial session involves the couple meeting with the psychologist to describe the problem, concern, or challenge that brings them to therapy.
+Each person will have a chance to express how they perceive their relationship concerns.
+Following the initial session, the clinician will then meet with each partner for one individual session, to further explore the perspectives of each partner.
 The psychologist will also ask about individual family histories, values, and beliefs, in addition to any traumas and relational experiences that may be important for understanding current relationship challenges.

 Hold Me Tight: Seven Conversations for a Lifetime of Love (Sue Johnson)